Severance

 Along with the growth has come numerous new businesses that seized on competitively priced commercially zoned land, including bars and restaurants, personal service shops and salons, retail stores, a bank, self-storage, child day care and more.

-Besides lifting of the building-permit moratorium, 2022 also has seen the first graduating class from Severance High School, which opened in 2019 with nearly 400 ninth- and 10th-graders and now has more than 800 students in ninth through 12th grade.
+Besides lifting of the building-permit moratorium, 2022 also saw the first graduating class from Severance High School, which opened in 2019 with nearly 400 ninth- and 10th-graders.

-Severance also boasts services from the Clearview Library District, which opened a StoryWalk in 2020 in Lakeview Park, as part of a partnership with the town and Living Rock Church.
+Severance also boasts services from the Clearview Library District, which opened a StoryWalk in 2020 in Lakeview Park.
+The district broke ground in 2022 for a new branch in Severance that will offer state-of-the-art facilities and more programming opportunities.